rthewitt/zebra-js/README.md

 Days turned to into weeks as I began pouring over research in Constraint Programming and optimization.

 The Constraint Graph is represented as a (sometimes) directed acyclic hypergraph.
-I use a Bipartite Flow graph representation to incorporate graph-theoretic solutions to the Global ALL<sub>DIFF</sub> constraint, allowing me to perform arbitrarily strong consistency without resorting to an arity decomposition.

-The optimizations involve elements of Flow Theory, Matching Theory and a convenient theorem involving Strongly Connected Components of graphs that feels like magic.
+I leverage a Bipartite Graph to incorporate the `Max-Flow Min-Cut` theorem, and implement a Global ALL<sub>DIFF</sub> constraint.
+This allows me to constrain many variables without decomposing that constraint into several weaker constraints.
+Using a single constraint during the tree-search helps to prune the search space.

 The *code itself* is not optimized, but written in an intuitive object-oriented style.